 You can use cmdlets from the PowerShell Active Directory module module to rename a user in AD.
 The base cmdlets are Rename-ADObject and Set-ADUser.

 - Rename-ADObject — allows you to change the values of the attributes: cn, distinguishedName, name;

-- Set-ADUser — allows you to change samAccountName, UPN, given name, surname, and other names of a user.
+- Set-ADUser — allows you to change givenName, surname, displayName, and other attributes.